-As the largest program of its kind in the United States, BPI enrolls nearly 300 incarcerated men and women across a full spectrum of academic disciplines, and offers over 60 courses each semester.
-To date, Bard has granted 375 degrees to BPI participants and enrolled more than 700 students.
+As the largest program of its kind in the United States, BPI enrolls nearly 300 incarcerated men and women across a full spectrum of academic disciplines, and offers over 70 courses each semester.
+To date, there are over 430 Bard College alumni who have received degrees through BPI.

 BPI began in 1999, when then-student Max Kenner set out to engage Bard College in the effort to restore meaningful education to the prison system.
 At the start, Kenner organized other Bard students to volunteer as tutors in local prisons.
 In 2001, BPI outgrew its role as a student organization and became an academic program of the College.
 In 2005, BPI awarded the first Bard College degrees to incarcerated candidates.
-It now operates a network of 6 satellite campuses across New York, engaging students up through their release and after.
+It now operates a network of 6 satellite campuses across New York State, engaging students up through their release and after.

 With the help of a significant private grant, the Consortium for the Liberal Arts in Prison was created to support other innovative college-in-prison programs throughout the country.
-Wesleyan University in Connecticut, Grinnell College in Iowa, Goucher College in Maryland, and the University of Notre Dame and Holy Cross College in Indiana have now established programs, and the Consortium plans to establish programs in as many as ten more states within the next five years.
+Current Consortium members include Wesleyan University, Goucher College, Grinnell College, Holy Cross College at Notre Dame and the University of Notre Dame, Washington University, the University of Puget Sound and Tacoma Community College.
+The Consortium continues to seek partners to expand and replicate our national model.